P-p-H-d/mlib/README.md

 the string 'str1' by the string 'str2' once.
-Returns the offset of the replacement or STRING_FAILURE if no replacement was performed.
+Returns the offset of the replacement or STRING_FAILURE if no replacement was performed. str1 shall be a non empty string.

 ##### size\_t string\_replace\_all\_str (string\_t v, const char str1[], const char str2[])
 ##### size\_t string\_replace\_all (string\_t v, const string\_t str1, const string\_t str2)

-Replace in the string 'v' all the occurences of the string 'str1' by the string 'str2'.
+Replace in the string 'v' all the occurences of the string 'str1' by the string 'str2'. str1 shall be a non empty string.

 ##### void string\_replace\_at (string\_t v, size\_t pos, size\_t len, const char str2[])